spryker/spryker-docs/docs/scu/dev/select-target-branch-for-prs.md

 ![Spryker CI Code - Branches](https://spryker.s3.eu-central-1.amazonaws.com/docs/paas%2B/dev/select-target-branch-for-prs.md/branches-tab.png)

-3. Near the branch name that you want to use as a target, click the vertical ellipsis button.
+3. Next to the branch name that you want to use as a target, click the vertical ellipsis button.
 4. Click **Set as default branch** to select the branch as a target.

 ![Spryker CI Code - Target branch selection](https://spryker.s3.eu-central-1.amazonaws.com/docs/paas%2B/dev/select-target-branch-for-prs.md/set-as-default-branch.png)